brikis98/yevgeniy-brikman-homepage/_drafts/guide-to-hiring-for-your-startup.md

 thumbnail_path: blog/thumbs/guide-to-hiring.png
 ---

-Choosing the right people is far more important than choosing the right product, marketing strategy, tech stack, or coding methodology.
-That means hiring is the most important thing you do.
-It's also one of the hardest.
+On April 30, 2015, I gave a talk called "A Guide to Hiring for your Startup" where I discussed what to look for in a candidates, where to find them, how to interview them, and how to make an offer they can't refuse.
+This talk is based on my book [Hello, Startup]({{ hello_startup_url }}).
+Here are the video and
-In this O'Reilly Webcast, I describe how to hire for your startup, including what to look for in a candidate, where to find candidates, how to interview them, and how to make an offer they can't refuse.
-I gave this talk on April 30, 2015, and it's based on my book [Hello, Startup]({{ hello_startup_url }}).
+slides:

 {% include iframe-figure.html url="//www.youtube.com/embed/jaSmYLymc0U" link="https://www.youtube.com/watch?v=jaSmYLymc0U" caption="A Guide to Hiring for your Startup (Video)" %}